jhaskinsjr/nebula/README.txt

     restore A B                     restore previously captured state in B to main memory file A register set A B                set register A to value B run                             begin execution
+    service A:B                     stage service A on machine B spawn                           execute all staged services
     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher